Discovery (Daft Punk album): Background and recording

 After their debut album, Homework, was released, Thomas Bangalter and Guy-Manuel de Homem-Christo spent most of 1997 touring on the Daftendirektour.
 For the first half of 1998, the duo were focused on their own personal labels while also working on the video collection D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes.
 In 1999 and 2000, their time was split between making music for their own labels and recording Discovery.
 Bangalter noted that Homework influenced many other artists to mimic its sound, prompting Daft Punk to pursue a different direction to better distinguish themselves.

 Daft Punk recorded Discovery in their studio, Daft House, in Bangalter's home in Paris.
 Work started in 1998 and lasted two years.
 Bangalter and Homem-Christo made music together and separately, in a similar process to Homework.
 Rather than rely on the drum machines typical for house music, the Roland TR-808 and the TR-909, Daft Punk used an Oberheim DMX, a LinnDrum and a Sequential Circuits Drumtraks.
 They used samplers including the Akai MPC and E-mu SP-1200, Fender Rhodes and Wurlitzer electric pianos, vocoders including a Roland SVC-350 and a DigiTech Vocalist, and various phaser effects.
-They used the pitch-correcting software Auto-Tune on vocals "in a way it wasn't designed to work."
+They used the pitch-correcting software Auto-Tune on vocals "in a way it wasn't designed to work".
 Bangalter said: "We're interested in making things sound like something other than what they are.
 There are guitars that sound like synthesizers, and there are synthesizers that sound like guitars."
 Discovery was mastered by Nilesh Patel, who also had mastered Homework.

 One of the first tracks to come out of the Discovery sessions, "One More Time", was completed in 1998 and was left "sitting on a shelf" until its single release in 2000.
 After completing "Too Long" early in the production, Daft Punk decided that they "didn't want to do 14 more house tracks" in the way the genre is usually defined and thus set out to incorporate a variety of styles for the record.
 The album features musical contributions from Romanthony, Todd Edwards, and DJ Sneak.
-Homem-Christo noted that Romanthony and Edwards were two of the producers that had a big influence on Daft Punk.
+Homem-Christo noted that Romanthony and Edwards were among the producers who had a significant influence on Daft Punk.
 The duo had wanted to work with them on Homework but found it difficult to convince them to do so since Daft Punk were still relatively unknown.
-DJ Sneak wrote the lyrics to "Digital Love" and assisted in the song's production.
+DJ Sneak wrote the lyrics to "Digital Love" and assisted in its production.